allebone/help.omni.af.mil/docs/PEX/Ops.md

 4. In the Confirm dialog, select `Yes`

 !!! note "Note"
-    Unlike when adding new documentation folders, documentation folders cannot optional y be deleted retroactively from existing binders.
+    Unlike when adding new documentation folders, documentation folders cannot optionally be deleted retroactively from existing binders.
 Such deletions, if necessary, must be made from within existing binders. hyperlink.

 ## Binders- Managing Your Binders